cisco/mindmeld/docs/source/userguide/parser.rst

      'value': [ ... ]
    }

+The remaining entities in the query, "mujaddara wrap" (``dish``) and "palymra" (``restaurant``), are childless since the parser did not find any dependent entities that are related to them.

-An entity is not assigned a 'children' property if any of the following scenarios is true:
+More generally, an entity is not assigned a 'children' property by the parser if any of the following is true:

   #.
-The entity type is absent from the parser configuration.
-The parser simply leaves such entities alone.
+The entity type is a potential head, according to the configuration, but the parser did not find any compatible dependents in the query that could attach to it.

   #.
-The entity type is not specified as a potential head in the parser configuration.
-By definition, the parser doesn't try to find dependents for such entities.
+The entity type is not specified as a potential head in the configuration.
+By definition, the parser does not attach any dependents to such entities.

   #.
-The entity can be a potential head, but the parser couldn't find any compatible dependents in the query that could attach to this entity.
+The entity type is absent from the configuration altogether.
+The parser leaves such entities alone.

+An entity, together with its children forms an entity group.
+The entity groups in the above example are {"mujaddara wrap"}, {"two", "chicken kebab"} and {"palmyra"}.
+Childless entities are considered to be in a singleton group of their own.

+To better familiarize yourself with the language parser, use the :doc:`food ordering blueprint <../blueprints/food_ordering>` as a sandbox to test out the preconfigured parser and experiment with different configuration settings.
+Also, refer to the dialogue manager section of the blueprint for examples on how to use the parser output within your :term:`dialogue state handlers <dialogue state handler>`.